Blacxhaxker/MoneyManager/README.md

 ## Getting Started

-1.clone this project
+1.clone this project.<br>
-2.Type 'flutter pub get' in command line
+2.Type 'flutter pub get' in command line.<br>
-3.Type 'flutter run' to run application
+3.Type 'flutter run' to run application.<br>

 ( This application and include library base on flutter version 1.22.4 )